hismailbulut/Neoray/README.md

 endif

 ### Flags
 Neoray accepts command line arguments.
-Some of them configure neoray, the rest are passed to Neovim.
-To list neoray flags, run it with `-h` option.
+Some of them configure Neoray, the rest are passed to Neovim.
+To list Neoray flags, run it with `-h` option.

 Some of them are very important (at least for me)

 #### --single-instance, -si
-With this option, neoray opens only one process instance.
+With this option, Neoray opens only one process instance.
 Others will send all flags to already opened instance and immediately quit.
 This is usefull for game engine-like programs which could use Neovim as an external editor.
-For example, if you are using Godot engine you can set external editor exec path to neoray executable and exec flags to the following:
+For example, if you are using Godot engine you can set external editor exec path to Neoray executable and exec flags to the following:

 ```
 -si --file {file} --line {line} --column {col}
 ```
-Now, every time you open a script in Godot, this will open it in the same neoray, and cursor will go to {line} and {col}.
+Now, every time you open a script in Godot, this will open it in the same Neoray, and cursor will go to specified line and column.

 ### Contributing
 All types of contributing are appreciated.
 If you want to be a part of this